mutaimwiti/node-test-wrapper/README.md

         This function is triggered every time before the wrapper makes a request.
-The default logic adds the authentication parameter to the request object if it exists i.e. if `login()` or `loginRandom()` were previously called and `logout()` wasn't.
+The default logic adds the authentication parameter to the request object if it exists i.e. if `login()` or `loginRandom()` were previously called and `logout()` was not.
 For example, setting the authorization header in token-based authentication.
 More pre-request logic can be added but it is crucial that the default logic is retained or modified in such a way that it retains its primary purpose.